 If you have any special events or significant exposure coming up and there are any parts of your project that need to be done by a certain time.
 It is important to note this, look for a designer who can work within that timeframe and that you are upfront with them about the urgency and deadline.

 Take the time to look around and look at various designers.
-Look at their portfolios and see if there style suits your project and the feel you want.
+Look at their portfolios and see if their style suits your project and the feel you want.
 Find designers who usually work with similar types of people and will get your industry and your needs.
 Look at what they offer and if they have experience with the types of work you will require.
 And also ask around for recommendations or look at testimonials to see if it feels like a good fit.
 There is nothing wrong with stalking them a bit, reading their blog posts, checking out their social media, and getting a vibe off them.
 Remember you will be working together, creating something special together and you want to find someone you feel you can click with and will produce the kind of work you will fall in love with.
 If you find a few you like make a short list and then see who has an offer or package that you feel best suits your needs.

 Get clear before designing